How to position your chess pieces

 • The towers move vertically and horizontally;

-• The Lady has the capabilities of both a rook and a bishop.
-It can therefore move vertically, horizontally and diagonally.
+• The Lady has the abilities of a rook and a bishop.
+It can therefore move vertically, horizontally, and diagonally.

-• the King moves in the same way as the queen, except that it can only advance one square at a time.
+• the King moves in the same way as the queen, except that it can only move one square at a time.